 The selected file appears in Current Data selection, as shown in Figure 1-14.
+When you use a data object design file, you are using the most current data.

-To change your selection, in Current Data Selection, select Delete.
-Then, select a different data object in Available Data.
+To select a different data object, in Current Data Selection, select Delete.
+Then, repeat step 4.
 Choose OK.